-Father's Day in Westchester: 14 Things Dads Actually Want To Do
+Father's Day in Westchester and the Hudson Valley: 14 Things To Do

 Subscribe to our newsletters to get stories like this delivered directly to your inbox.

-A favorite spot of mine since it opened more than 40 years ago, this venerable restaurant serves classic Italian favorites the whole family will enjoy, and the new sidewalk patio is perfect for an outdoor Father’s Day dinner.
+A favorite spot of mine since it opened more than 40 years ago, Pizza & Brew Scarsdale restaurant serves classic Italian favorites the whole family will enjoy, and the new sidewalk patio is perfect for an outdoor Father’s Day dinner.
 For more options, check out these other family-friendly beer gardens in Westchester and the Hudson Valley.

 A sunny Father’s Day is the perfect time for a leisurely stroll in this scenic green space.
-As you stroll along the well-shaded walkway, which crisscrosses the river, you’ll encounter cranes, ducks, geese, and, since it’s spring, irresistibly cute goslings.
+As you stroll along the well-shaded walkway, which crisscrosses the river, you’ll encounter cranes, ducks, geese, and irresistibly cute goslings.

 3. See a Movie